Q 8 - How to identify and analyze the main conflict area that may arise if we need to expand marine protected areas?#

 Implementation details

-Generally near-term question, generally coastal question where activities are concentrated or on key areas such as seamounts on deep-sea.
+Generally near-term question, often focused on coastal areas where human activities are concentrated, or on key zones such as seamounts in the deep sea

 ESE2 - Criteria for the representation of the social and economic dimension of MPAs#